wormhole-foundation/wormhole/docs/protocol.md

 A great overview can be found [here](https://github.com/Turing-Chain/TSSKit-Threshold-Signature-Scheme-Toolkit)

 #### Design choices

-Since most of the downsides of MultiSig are limited to foreign chains due to Solana being substantially faster and cheaper.
-We'll therefor use a multisig schema on Solana to verify transfers from foreign chains => Solana.
+Most of the downsides of MultiSig are limited to foreign chains due to Solana being substantially faster and cheaper.
+We'll therefore use a multisig schema on Solana to verify transfers from foreign chains => Solana.
 This keeps the disadvantage (1).
-Optionally we can add a feature to use Ethereum for data-availability and allow the user to reclaim tokens if no approval (which could be used to claim tokens on ETH) is sent by the guardians.
+Optionally we can add a feature to use Ethereum for data availability and allow the user to reclaim tokens if no approval (which could be used to claim tokens on ETH) is sent by the guardians.

 For transfers to foreign chain we'll implement a Schnorr-Threshold signature schema based on the implementation from